 The cash flow statements provide information about the movement of money into a business.
 Such as cash receipts (inflow of cash) payment (outflow of cash) in the accounting year.
 Flows of cash check by the different period of time.
 Cash flow represents the flow of statement period to period.
 Its provide information regarding the liquidity of the firm.
-Its explain the reasons for the increase or the decrease in the cash balance from one balance sheet data to the next classifies the reasons for the change as an operating, investing and financing activities.
+Its explain the reasons for the increase or the decrease in the cash balance from one balance sheet date to the next classifies the reasons for the change as operating, investing and financing activities.

 The international accounting standard 7 (IAS 7) is purely designed for cash flow statements.
 It is also known as the statement of Cash flow.

 The Difference between the Income statement and the Cash flow statement is accrual accounting.
 An income statement shows the items related to the financial period but cash flow represents cash basis transaction irrespective the effect of what financial accounting period.

 What is the Purpose of Cash Flow Statements?

 Here the purpose of it is to bind the companies to present the statement in prescribed standard cash flow statement format.
 So user or stakeholder comes to know about companies activities.
 Here it’s up to the user what he gets and observes.
 Main objectives are as mentioned below

 - To enable the user to analyze the change in net assets of the company.

 - Nature of the company and its focus on what types of activities.

 - Management skills are observed, how they generate liquid current asset for operating the business.